CagriCatik/PCB-Design-with-KiCad/webpage/docs/09_projects/05_project-stm32/05_oscillator.md

   - **Type:** Fundamental-mode quartz crystals, exemplified by models such as the NX3225GD-32M, are employed to provide the necessary stability and frequency accuracy.
 These crystals exhibit a stability of ±10 parts per million (ppm), ensuring minimal frequency drift over temperature and time variations.

-  - **Load Capacitance (\(C_L\)):** The HSE crystals are designed with an internal programmable load capacitance of 8 pF, eliminating the need for external capacitive components.
+  - **Load Capacitance ($C_L$):** The HSE crystals are designed with an internal programmable load capacitance of 8 pF, eliminating the need for external capacitive components.
 This simplifies the circuit design and reduces component count, enhancing reliability and manufacturability.

   - **Equivalent Series Resistance (ESR):** Crystals with an ESR of ≤ 80 Ω are selected to guarantee reliable startup conditions.
 Low ESR values facilitate the initiation of oscillations with minimal drive power, ensuring consistent performance across varying environmental conditions.